learnergeek/TechnicalCollaboration/CSSRelated.md

 Ref the below link for samples and steps: https://github.com/sareeshv/PositionTest

-2. How to create a triangle
+2. How to create a triangle in CSS
 --------------------------------
 ```css
 #triangle-up {